tilsammans/autarco_monitor/README.md

 - solarM2 = The amount of m2 Solar Panels (use . for decimals) for calculating Solar Power m2 (default = 0)
 - interval = The daily API limitiation is 300 requests.
 The default request interval is 360 seconds (6 minutes).
 - debugLevel = Number (1=some, 2=few, 3=all, 4=simulation mode) (default = 1)
-- icon = User defined icon number (add the icon via an other device and lookup the number) (default = 0)